ta-datapt-bcn/PR01-project-python/README.md

 ## Project Goals
 During this project you will:
 * Fork and manage your own git repository.
+* Create a folder /game/ to wrap your code files.
 * Build your own code from scratch (except for the Escape Room).
+* Include a README.MD for your game.
 * Put into practice the basic python concepts learned during the week.
 * Get used to public presentations.